 Replace Common Words

 Certain words are automatically shortened to standard abbreviations.
-Here are the most common ones:
+The following table contains the most common abbreviations:

 Original Word Becomes ScienceLogic SL Microsoft MS Server Svr Database DB FileSystem FS Interface IF Resource Rsrc Worker Wrkr Service Svc Relationship Relnship Total Ttl Interval Ival Baseboard Basebrd Num Of Num Distribution Distro Level Lvl Hardware HW Software SW Default Dflt Namespace Nspc Virtual Machine VM Kilobytes KB Megabytes MB Gigabytes GB Terabytes TB Backup Bkup Successful Good Expiration Expiry Manufacturer Mfgr Device Dvc Sockets Socks Command Cmd VMware Open Open Processor Procssr Processes Procs -